mrbdoo/solnova-docs/2-neververse-nft/types-and-rarity.md

 > [!WARNING]
 > **Post-Farming Era:** New NFTs minted in the Post-Farming Era (Season 5+) will **not** have SNOVA farming ability.
 Their value will be derived entirely from Brand interactions (renting planets for Portals and Satellites for Nuggets).

+> [!NOTE]
+> **Common Rule Starting from Genesis NFTs:** NFTs that were not sold in one Season will be added to the batch of New NFTs of the next Season.
+There will still be a small chance to get earlier Season NFTs, even the Genesis ones, if there were any left unsold.
+This is good luck since earlier generations of NFTs have better Farming Limit rates.